hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_linked_service.html.markdown

 * `resource_group_name` - (Required) The name of the resource group in which the Log Analytics Linked Service is created.
 Changing this forces a new resource to be created.

-* `workspace_name` - (Required) Name of the Log Analytics Workspace that will contain the Log Analytics Linked Service resource.
+* `workspace_id` - (Required) The ID of the Log Analytics Workspace that will contain the Log Analytics Linked Service resource.
 Changing this forces a new resource to be created.

 * `read_access_id` - (Optional) The ID of the Resource that will be linked to the workspace.
 This should be used for linking to an Automation Account resource.